moliver28/research-handbook/content/handbook/communication/top-workplace-practices.md

 ### How we sync

 ##### 13: Every [meeting](https://handbook.gitlab.com/handbook/company/culture/all-remote/live-doc-meetings/) needs an agenda.
-Schedule meetings using Google Speedy Meetings and always start an agenda using this Google Docs template.
+Schedule meetings using Google Speedy Meetings and always start an agenda using the Google Docs template.

 ##### 14: Everyone contributes to [note taking](https://handbook.gitlab.com/handbook/communication/#smart-note-taking-in-meetings), so don’t be afraid to jump in and give it a try!